 It isn’t at all recognizable as our “I’ve been Working on the Railroad” structurally.
 First because we no longer have an opening verse section and more importantly because it doesn’t include the two “Dinah” sections.

-The first recorded version of “Levee Song- I’ve Been Working on The Railroad” was recorded by the Shannon Quartet, an Irish themed vocal group, in 1923.
-It was marketed as being for Boy Scouts and the structure is similar to the 1915 songbook.
+The first recorded version of “Levee Song- I’ve Been Working on The Railroad” was released by the Shannon Quartet, an Irish themed vocal group, in 1923.
+It was marketed as being for Boy Scouts and the structure is similar to the 1915 songbook version.
 The specific lyrics may be from the First Chorus Book For Boys (1922).
 There are no racial lyrics and the song is sung without dialect other than a slight Irish accent.

-It uses the introductory lyrics from the 1915 version as well as the second offensive verse from the 1894 version.
+The 1927 recording uses the introductory lyrics from the 1915 version as well as the second offensive verse from the 1894 version.
 These two sections are performed as “Levee Song” without the “Railroad” section between them.
 The “I’ve Been Working on the Railroad” section follows, recorded as a separate piece consisting of only the familiar railroad verse repeated twice.
-This lends credence to the theory that the offensive opening lines and second verse (the levee portions) are part of a unique song unrelated to the “I’ve Been Working on the Railroad” portion.
-It’s possible they were first joined in the Princeton publication.

 This clip page, collecting references to the song, includes a 1947 folk songbook version that still doesn’t include the Dinah sections.